brevzin/cpp_proposals/md/deducing-this.md

 Audience: EWG
 Markup Shorthands: markdown yes
 Default Highlight: C++
-Abstract: We propose a new mechanism for specifying the value category of an instance of a class, which is visible from inside a member function of that class -- in other words, a way to tell from within a member function whether one's this points to an rvalue or an lvalue, and whether it is const or volatile.
+Abstract: We propose a new mechanism for specifying or deducing the value category of an instance of a class.
+In other words, a way to tell from within a member function whether the object it's invoked on is an lvalue or an rvalue, and whether it is const or volatile.
 </pre>